flusio/Flus/README.md

 ---

-Flusio is another yet social media.
+flusio is another yet social media.
 It brings together social bookmarking and Web syndication to allow communities to stay up to date with the news and to enhance their knowledge.